Navigate home logo

 A variety of engagement methods were used to attract submissions, including a week-long “roadshow” conducted by community engagement personnel travelling eastward from Mundaring to Kalgoorlie-Boulder.
 This included visits to local community hubs situated along the pipeline to facilitate more informal meetings and interviews, amongst many other engagement activities.

-The findings from this project has been presented in a research report, which is now available to view below.
+The findings from this project have been presented in a research report, which is now available to view below.

 This research report will directly inform the preparation of an updated heritage management plan and interpretation strategy for the pipeline, which will be published for public comment in 2024.